 By day nine we reached Ouidah via Lakossa.
 The countryside had leveled out and the temperature and humidity were less challenging.
 More markets were filled with all sorts of fresh produce: pineapples that weighed close to 12 pounds and ready-to-eat mangoes.
 To me this was heaven.
 Between the fresh fruit and the best-ever peanuts, I had no use for the nutritional supplements I had brought along.

 Ouidah is a port on the Gold Coast of Africa with a long and brutal history of slave trading.
 We visited the museum, once a Portuguese slave fortress and one of five that once existed in the town.
 A monument signified the point where the human cargo was loaded onto the ships.

 The last two days were flat, fast, coastal rides that carried us back across into Togo ending up in Lome, where, sadly, the trip had to end.
 In total we had cycled about 450 miles and driven about 300 hundred miles.
 Each of us took home a different rich set of memories.

 For More Info

-International Bicycle Fund/Bicycle Africa, firstname.lastname@example.org, www.ibike.org/ibike.
-IBF's destinations include Tunisia, Uganda, Tanzania, Mali, South Africa, Vietnam, South Korea, Ecuador and Guyana.
+International Bicycle Fund/Bicycle Africa, email@example.com, www.ibike.org/ibike.
+Some of IBF's many destinations include Tunisia, Uganda, Tanzania, Mali, South Africa, Vietnam, South Korea, Ecuador and Guyana.